ericleman/archinstall/README.md

 2. Ansible install the desktop environment and packages I want to use, my config (dotfile) and some system config as well.

 # Explanation
-the script `start` will takes 3 parameters: the password for the user, the desktop/wm to install (gnome, bspwm) and the hardware (vbox, vmware) it downloads the repository (git clone) on the live Arch to get the archinstall json configs. it updates creds.json with the user password it updates config.json to start ansible playbook for the chosen desktop environment it updates config.json to start get ansible files for the chosen virtual hardware then it starts archinstall with the chosen configuration.
+The script `start` will takes 3 parameters: the password for the user, the desktop/wm to install (gnome, bspwm) and the hardware (vbox, vmware)
+- it downloads the repository (git clone) on the live Arch to get the archinstall json configs.
+- it updates creds.json with the user password
+- it updates config.json to start ansible playbook for the chosen desktop environment
+- it updates config.json to start get ansible files for the chosen virtual hardware
+- then it starts archinstall with the chosen configuration.
 This one installs a minimal arch, installs ansible (with aur helper), clones the repository on new system and as a last command starts the ansible playbook.

 # Why